Customer and Product Data Act 2025

 2. the accredited requestor, by written notice, requests the chief executive to do so; or

-1. the requirements referred to in section 105(2)(b) to (e) are no longer met in respect of the accredited requestor; or
+1. the chief executive is satisfied that any of the requirements referred to in section 112(2)(b) to (g) are no longer met in respect of the accredited requestor; or

 1. the chief executive is satisfied that the accredited requestor is incapacitated, has ceased to exist, or has become subject to an insolvency event within the meaning of section 6(4) of the Financial Markets Conduct Act 2013; or